ErikEdge/HexMap/README.md

 # HexMap
-A simple hex map generator
+A simple hex map generator that will be based in Typescript currently under development as a personal project